New York TRACON: Overview

 The New York TRACON is a Level 12 facility and one of seven "Large TRACONs" currently existing throughout the United States.
-The others include the Atlanta Large TRACON (A80), the Boston Consolidated TRACON (A90), the Potomac Consolidated TRACON (PCT), the Southern California TRACON (SCT), the Dallas/Fort Worth TRACON (D10), and the Northern California TRACON (NCT).
-Unlike smaller TRACONs which only utilize one radar, the New York TRACON uses many different airport surveillance radar (ASR) sites, including:
+The others include the Atlanta Large TRACON (A80), the Boston Consolidated TRACON (A90), the Potomac Consolidated TRACON (PCT), the Southern California TRACON (SCT), the Lone Star TRACON (D10), and the Northern California TRACON (NCT).
+Unlike smaller TRACONs which only utilize one radar, the New York TRACON uses many different airport surveillance radar(ASR) sites, including: